-2 Approved For Release 2000/08/09 (21/14/19/P96-00789R000700260002-5 STREAK data shows a 40 percent to 60 percent correlation level with ground truth for the projects.
-The Document Reading projects were, however, carefully isolated and is a known or designated location.
-Predictive data of the complex event type (e.g., political/military situations) or long term) shows a low data correlation (i.e., reliability) of about 10 percent or less.
 (S/NF/SS-3) If all SUN STREAK projects are averaged together, as shown in figure 6, data correlation would range from about 20 percent for small scale aspects to about 40 percent for large scale aspects.
 While "averaging" such data may indicate overall results in the long run, such averaging tends to washout those results that have singular high merit, such as the identification several months in advance of a specific area in the U.S. where a fugitive was later found.
-In this case, SUN STREAK data was not acted upon; fortunately, the fugitive was abducted through other alutions of a local low enforcest afficial.
-(S/NF/SS-3) Another way of considering overall SUN STREAK project data correlation is to consider only the proven viewers.
-This data is shown in figure 7 for times when these experienced viewers received a 2 or 2+ in the numerical ratings assigned to their data correlations.
-Only two types of data are presented here; S/T and Personality data is obtained from the various CT, CN and CI projects.
-For S/T projects, proven viewers would be expected to receive a high (i.e. approx. 70 percent) rating on DECRET Approved For Release 2000/08/08 : CIA-RDP96-00789R000700260002-5 about 20 percent of the S/T projects attempted.
-For personality projects details (i.e., background, state-of-the-health, specific activities), around 50 percent to 60 percent of the projects would yield high results.
-Essentially, this chart indicates certain strengths/weaknesses of the present SUN STREAK staff and suggests more projects foreign or CI target personalities are warranted.
+In this case, SUN STREAK data was not acted upon; fortunately, the fugitive was abducted through other means.

+(S/NF/SS-3) Another way of considering overall SUN STREAK project data correlation is to consider only the proven This data is shown in figure 7, for times when viewers. these experienced viewers received a 2 or 2+ in the numerical ratings assigned to their data correlations.
+Only two types of data are presented here; S/T and personality data is obtained from the various CT, CN and CI projects.
+For S/T projects, proven viewers would be expected to receive a high (i.e. approx. 70 percent) rating on about 20 percent of the S/T projects attempted.
+For personality data (i.e., background, state-of-the-health, specific activities), around 50 percent to 60 percent of the projects would yield high results.
+Essentially, this chart indicates certain strengths/weaknesses of the present SUN STREAK staff and suggests more projects involved in foreign or CI target personalities are warranted.

-Approved For Release 2000/08/08 : CIA-RDP96-00789R000700260002-5 III FINDINGS (U) 2 (S/NF/SS-3) The overall data correlations provided in the previous section although in some instances have a low overall average, and unique enough to warrant further attention and continuous SUN STREAK activity.
-Even in the lowest reliability case (i.e., predictive), identification of even one important future event out of ten could in fact be highly significant in forcest or life saving.
+III FINDINGS (U)

+(S/NF/SS-3) The overall data correlations provided in the previous section, although in some instances have a low overall average, are unique enough to warrant further attention and continuous SUN STREAK activity.
+Even in the lowest reliability case (i.e., predictive), identification of even one important future event out of ten could in fact be highly significant in cost or life saving.
 There averages also do not do justice for the single unique cases that cost little to act upon, as in the case of the fugitive location cited in section 3.

-(S/NF/SS-3) Specific findings that resulted from in-depth review of the entire SUN STREAK data base include: type.
-This observation has already assisted in better task/person matching, and overall data correlations would be expected to improve in the future. - o SUN STREAK has a distinct potential for direct contribution to certain CI, CN and CT cases, as born out by specific instances over the past two years. - o Predictive data is promising under certain conditions, such as near term events or situations that do not involve complex interactions.
-SECRET - o S/T data, though having promise for select tasks, does not yield parametric data. - o SUN STREAK viewers work well under operational stress.
+(S/NF/SS-3) Specific findings that resulted from in-depth review of the entire SUN STREAK data base include:

+o some individuals performance correlates with project type.
+This observation has already assisted in better task/person matching, and overall data correlations would be expected to improve in the future.

+o SUN STREAK has a distinct potential for direct contribution to certain CI, CN and CT cases, as born out by specific instances over the past two years.

+o Predictive data is promising under certain conditions, such as near term events or situations that do not involve complex interactions.

+o S/T data, though having promise for select tasks, does not yield parametric data.

-It may be that an environment of operational stress with the studion seam to forter conditions clear and immediate need by a crucial fearing offset that enables RV to function better.
+o SUN STREAK viewers work well under operational stress.
+It may be that an environment of operational stress with a clear and immediate need has a crucial focusing effect that enables RV to function better.

-generator a o Obtaining highly reliable RV data and then applying it to real operational projects is difficult.
+o Obtaining highly reliable RV data and then applying it to real operational projects is difficult.
 However, it is evident that continued work with RV data does result in greater insight on how best to use RV data and on how best to utilize RV talent available.
 Thus, it is anticipated that RV data utility will increase as experience of the SUN STREAK team grows.